 Uphold allows investors to buy and sell assets in a simple way and manage them as a portfolio.
 The platform supports cryptocurrencies, stocks, and metals like gold, silver, and copper.

-The exchange features a simple interface and an accompanying mobile application for on-the-go trades.
+This cryptocurrency trading app features a simple interface and an accompanying mobile application for on-the-go trades.
 You have access to over 250 cryptos including majors like Bitcoin (BTC) and Ethereum (ETH), and mysterious emerging altcoins.

 Uphold uses a unique pricing structure that calculates the price of each trade on the spot.
 You can see the price before making the trade, so you know exactly how much you pay for each trade.